microsoft/sqllinuxlabs/instructions.md

         ![sqlopstudioversion.png](Media/sqlopstudioversion.png)

 3. Install the latest SQL Server Management Studio (SSMS) from <https://docs.microsoft.com/sql/ssms/download-sql-server-management-studio-ssms>

+Note: If you are pressed for time, installing SSMS is optional and can be skipped.
+There are labs to use SSMS to connect to SQL Server on Linux but they are not the core aspect to these labs.

     - If you have never installed SSMS before, choose the option "Download SQL Server Management Studio 17.X"
     - Please make sure you are running at minimum version 17.7
     - You can check your version by selecting the Help/About menu in the tool.
 Here is the following screenshot for Version 17.7